anuragbhanu/Street-View-NIT-Patna/README.md

 ## Testing link : [https://nitp-street-view.netlify.app/](https://nitp-street-view.netlify.app/)

    - For Testing :-
-      -Street Views uploaded by myself on Mapillary.
+      - Street Views uploaded by myself on Mapillary.
-      -360 Images that are available on Google Maps.
+      - 360 Images that are available on Google Maps.

 ## Overview